header-langage

 • VWAP (Volume-Weighted Average Price) → The average price you actually pay, considering order book depth.
 More realistic than "best price" [10]

-• Kelly Criterion → Tells you what proportion of funds to put into a trade to balance return and risk [11]
+• Kelly Criterion → Tells you what proportion of your funds to put into a trade to balance return and risk [11]

 References